 5 – Surround yourself with the right people

 At your big age, you should know just how much your circle affects you and possibly your growth as well.
+You can’t ask how to get your life together without considering this factor.
 Those closest to you can either make or break you; they can either keep you on track or make you lose focus of all your goals.
 The ideal situation is to have cheerleaders around you, people that want to see you win.

 You could even take it a step further and surround yourself with people who have achieved what you aspire to achieve.
 Sit at the winners’ table and you could also become a winner.
 It’s a bit like having a mentor.
 Through your interactions and conversations with them, you start to pick up certain traits, things that worked for them and those that didn’t.